-ERC-2022-PoC1 call is a continuous call with three cut-off dates; an applicant may submit only one application for this call.
-Ineligible and withdrawn proposals do not count against this limit.
+The ERC-2023-PoC call is a continuous call with three cut-off dates; an applicant may submit only one application for this call.

-Both PoC calls have a single-stage submission and single-step evaluation procedure.
+The PoC call has a single-stage submission and single-step evaluation procedure.

 ERC grant applications can be submitted only in response to a 'call for proposals'.
-Calls announced in the ERC Work Programme 2022 are published on the ERC website and the Funding & Tenders Portal (F&T Portal).
+Calls announced in the ERC Work Programme 2023 are published on the ERC website and the Funding & Tenders Portal (F&T Portal).
 The provisional timing of evaluation will be updated on a regular basis on the ERC website.